-ElectricSuper offers members of the Accumulation Scheme (Division 5) under the age of 60 a range of options for death and total and permanent disablement (TPD) cover.
-In addition, Accumulation Scheme members may also be entitled to benefits in the event they are unable to work due to illness or injury.
+Active Accumulation (Division 5) members under 60 have options for death and total and permanent disablement (TPD) cover and may also be entitled to benefits in the event they are unable to work due to illness or injury.

-The insurance benefit is calculated in accordance with a formula which is based on a percentage of your salary and the number of years (which may include part of a year) you have to reach age 60.
+The amount of your Death and TPD cover is calculated using a formula which uses a percentage of your superable salary and the number of months until you reach age 60.

 The formula is: